Friday, May 16, 2025

 Stereo / Mono

-was reissued on 2LP for Record Store Day in 2019 (two songs from Stereo were omitted for the vinyl reissue).
+was reissued on 2LP for Record Store Day in 2019 (the last two songs from Stereo were omitted from the tracklisting on the cover).

 Credits